Isotypical components of the homology of ICIS and images of deformations of map germs: Symmetry of

-\end{theorem} \begin{proof} We can assume that the new homology of $D^k(f_t)$ has appeared in an orbit where the group does not act freely, otherwise it follows trivially from the conservation principle for \textsc{icis}.
-We keep denoting as $D^k(f)$ and $D^k(f_t)$ this orbit.
+\end{theorem} \begin{proof} We can assume that the new homology of $D^k(f_t)$ has appeared in an orbit of a connected component where the group does not act freely, otherwise the group acts by permutation of connected components and the result follows from usual homology arguments.
+We keep denoting as $D^k(f)$ and $D^k(f_t)$ this orbit of the connected component.